 - cigarette smoke

-- dust, pollution, wood smoke and bushfire smoke
+- irritants in the environment – dust, pollution, wood smoke and bushfire smoke

 Treatment for asthma

-The two main types of asthma medication are relievers and preventers.
+The 2 main types of asthma medication are relievers and preventers.
 Everyone who has asthma needs a reliever to use when they have asthma symptoms.

 Reliever medication for asthma

 These side effects are not likely to cause harm.
 However, frequent use of reliever medication may be a sign that your asthma is not being well controlled.

 Preventer medication for asthma

 Most preventer medication for asthma is inhaled corticosteroid.
-Because the medication goes straight to your lungs where it is needed, the risk of side effects from taking these steroids is very low.
+Because the medication goes straight to your lungs where it is needed, the risk of side effects from taking inhaled steroids is very low.

 Talk to your doctor about the best type of medication for your child – this usually depends on the child’s symptoms and age, as well as how easy it will be to give properly.

+These stronger preventers are called ‘combination’ therapies because they include a second medicine and the inhaled corticosteroid.
 Asthma preventers should be prescribed at the lowest strength that works for you or your child.
 There is no extra benefit in taking medication that is stronger than you need.